-- Be responsible for sending out notices of meetings and requests for papers to be considered for the annual meeting and taking care of correspondence, etc. The following dates are suggested in regard to the February meeting:
+- Be responsible for sending out notices of meetings and requests for papers to be considered for the annual meeting and taking care of correspondence, etc. The following dates are suggested in regard to the January meeting:

 - Send call for abstracts of papers to be considered for the annual meeting announcement, awards solicitation and related materials on or before September 1.